WrathMuffin/GRA-INTRO-Shader-Progress-Project/README.md

 <img width="440" height="587" alt="image" src="https://github.com/user-attachments/assets/39a061d4-daec-4615-b1a6-ce5b3720c0ad" />

 Then the rim lighting effect is further restricted by the power node using the lighting calculation difference with the Rim power property so that the rim lighting can be further tightened to the object edges.
-There is also the Rim color and an additional Rim glow properties, where the Rim color dictates the color of the rim lighting by multiplying the lighting result with the color values of the rim color, and the Rim glow multiplies with that result to amplify the glow factor of the rim lighting.
+There is also the Rim color and an additinoal newly added Rim glow property, where the Rim color dictates the color of the rim lighting by multiplying the lighting result with the color values of the rim color, and the Rim glow multiplies with that result to allow us to adjust how much glow the objetc will glow for the rim lighting.
 Then finally that result is added to the Base Color node of the fragment shader to apply it to the object in game.

 <img width="135" height="167" alt="image" src="https://github.com/user-attachments/assets/7a931cb9-c74c-4804-91a4-66a1d85404d6" />
 <img width="496" height="427" alt="image" src="https://github.com/user-attachments/assets/6388e6cf-6458-4fcf-8794-ad3225684804" />

 Rim lighting was used the majority of the time in this game, as most of it takes place in a technology and sci fi inspired world.
 So, to help convey that the player character and the environment props like the platform objects in our game use rim lighting to make things glow.
-For the player the inside of the coat and rim around the fedora glows blue, as the surfaces emit the rim glow effect due to how the lighting is calculated for more angular objects instead of spherical.
+For the player the inside of the coat and rim around the fedora glows blue to convey a sense of "good" as opposed to the red "evil" for the enemies, as the surfaces emit the rim glow effect due to how the lighting is calculated for more angular objects instead of spherical.
 As for the platforms parts of them glow green as the background of the game is literally falling dark green texts of code so having more green lighting will match with the environment in place.

 Reflection shader: